SiyuanYan1/ISIC2024_Baselines/README.md

 # ISIC2024_Baselines

-This repo is for a quick start for the ISIC2024 challenge.
-Notice the code is only for demonstration purpose.
-We evalaute representative baselines on a sample of the whole datasets, please refer to ISIC2024_demo.csv Statistics section for details.
+This repo provides a quick start for the ISIC2024 challenge.
+The code offers baseline implementations and is for reference only.
+We evaluate representative baselines on a sample of the ISIC2024 datasets and explore some practical strategies.
+For details, see the ISIC2024_demo.csv Statistics and Evaluating Baselines section.

 ## Dataset Statistics

 - **Total samples:** 401,059